daKmoR/testing-workflow-for-web-components/README.md

 You should see something like this
 ![02-debugging-in-browser](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/02-debugging-in-browser.png)

-And you can click on that circled play button to only run one individual test.
+You can click on the circled play button to only run one individual test.

 So let's open the Chrome Dev Tools (F12) and put a debugger in the code.